elisabethluif/elisabethluif.github.io/10_11_texttomap.md

 # Homework 10 + 11: Text to Map

 I tried coding everything without looking at the solution beforehand.
 The following code is rather bulky, so I don't think it is as efficient as the solution, but I was able to learn a lot from doing it this way.
-Also, I tried adding enough prints to clearly see what the current state of the data is.
+Also, I tried to print out frequently to see what the current state of the data is.

 I could not figure out how to get the date of the current dataset, as I was accessing the places and was not sure how to get the connected date (is it a parent element?)